Global behaviour of bistable solutions for gradient systems in one unbounded spatial dimension: Invasion implies convergence

-Observe that, for every $y$ in $\rr$,
+Observe that, for every $\xi$ in $\rr$,

-uniformly with respect to $p$ not smaller than $p_{\min}(q)$.
+uniformly with respect to $n$ greater than or equal to $n_{\min}(p)$.
 Let

-The aim of \cref{lem:small_init_fire_bef} is to prove, under suitable conditions on the integers $p$ and $q$ and the quantity $\ell$, that $\fff^{(p,q,\ell)}(0)$ is not larger than $\epsDissipFire$.
-The following intermediate lemma provides a step towards this purpose. \begin{lemma}[smallness of firewall with a weight bulk far to the right for a travelling front] There exists a positive quantity $\ell_1$ such that, for every quantity $\ell$ not smaller than $\ell_1$, and for every function $\phi$ in the set $\Phi_{\cesc}(0_{\rr^n})$ of profiles of travelling fronts invading $0_{\rr^n}$, such that $\abs{\phi(y)}$ is not larger than $\dEsc$ for every nonnegative quantity $y$, the following inequality holds:
+The aim of \cref{lem:small_init_fire_bef} is to prove, under suitable conditions on the integers $n$ and $p$ and the quantity $\ell$, that $\fff^{(n,p,\ell)}(0)$ is less than or equal to $\epsDissipFire$.
+The following intermediate lemma provides a step towards this purpose. \begin{lemma}[smallness of firewall with a weight bulk far to the right for a travelling front] There exists a positive quantity $\ell_1$ such that, for every quantity $\ell$ greater than or equal to $\ell_1$, and for every function $\phi$ in the set $\Phi_{\cesc}(m)$ of bounded profiles of waves travelling at the speed $\cesc$ and invading $m$, such that $\abs{\phi(\xi)-m}$ is not larger than $\dEsc(m)$ for every nonnegative quantity $\xi$, the following inequality holds:

-\end{lemma} \begin{proof}[Proof of \cref{lem:small_fire_tw}] Observe that, for every real quantity $y$ in $(-\infty,\ell]$,
+\end{lemma} \begin{proof}[Proof of \cref{lem:small_fire_tw}] Observe that, for every real quantity $\xi$ in $(-\infty,\ell]$,